Pollinator Gardens

 Echinacea

-Native to North America and as a member of the sunflower family, this coneflower is a cultivar of purpurea Purple Coneflower, but provides us with many more color options like orange, yellow and red.
+Native to North America and a member of the sunflower family, this coneflower is a cultivar of purple coneflower but provides us with many more color options, such as orange, yellow and red.

 Autumn Sage ‘Sierra Pink’